dhh1128/canonical-quoted-text/advice-for-apps-using-cqt.md

 ### Removing your own marker changes the claim

 Keeping a signature or marker on a line of its own makes it *removable*, which is necessary and not sufficient.
-Deleting a whole line still changes structure: it can join a quoted passage to an unquoted one, or consume the line ending a fence had claimed, so the text you verify is not the text minus a line.
+Removing the line from the **raw** text is exact, wherever the marker sits.
+Two things around that operation are not.

+The first is where you do it.
+Subtracting the marker from the *canonical* form does not recover the signed form, because step 6.1 joins across the gap the line left. `one` / `SIG` / `two` canonicalizes to `one SIG two`, and the body alone gives `one two`; a quoted example behaves the same way, `> q` / `SIG` / `> more` reaching `>q`, `SIG`, `>more` on separate lines where the body reaches the single joined line `>q more`.
+There is no canonical line to delete.
+Extract before you canonicalize, never after.

+The second is how you find it.
+An extractor that recognizes the marker by its shape will also find a marker-shaped line inside a fenced block or inside quoted material, where it is somebody else's text and removing it corrupts the claim.

 **What to do.** Prefer out-of-band signatures.
-Where the marker must be in-band, specify the framing exactly, preserve the surrounding line structure when you extract it, and pin the extraction with vectors of your own &mdash; including a case where the marker sits next to a fence and one where it sits at a quotation boundary.
+Where the marker must be in-band, specify the framing exactly, extract it from the received bytes before CQT runs rather than from the canonical form, anchor it positionally rather than by pattern alone, and pin the extraction with vectors of your own &mdash; including a marker inside a fence, a marker inside a quoted passage, and one sitting between two lines that would otherwise join.

 ### One stray backtick corrupts spans it never touched